Using Ansible to Halt, Reboot, or Shut Down Devices Running Junos OS

 To create a playbook that uses the system

-module to reboot a device running Junos OS:
+reboot a Junos device:

 Include the boilerplate for the playbook and this play, which executes the modules locally.